 Advanced Copyright: Digital Technologies

-This advanced copyright course will explore the legal and policy issues arising from the application of copyright law to the digital, networked environment.
-Topics include an examination of the evolution and application of the Copyright Act and traditional copyright doctrines in an environment of rapidly changing technology.
-The course will give particular attention to the application of the reproduction, distribution, public performance and derivative work rights in a digital world, doctrines of direct infringement and secondary liability as applied to the Internet, and fair use, first sale and other defenses to infringement.
-It will examine in detail the Digital Millennium Copyright Act and both its legal framework for the protection of technological protection measures and the section 512 Internet Service Provider safe harbor provisions.
-Exploration of these and other issues will include detailed discussion of current legislative and related policy issues, major recent and ongoing litigation in these areas, and new and emerging issues in the music, movie and interactive gaming sectors.
+This advanced copyright course will explore the legal and policy issues arising from the application of copyright law in the digital, networked environment.
+We will examine how the Copyright Act and traditional copyright doctrines have been adapted and applied by courts in an environment of rapid technological change, and what this means both for creators and users of creative works.
+The course will give particular attention to the scope and application of the author's various exclusive rights in a digital environment, doctrines of direct infringement and secondary liability as applied to Internet-based businesses and technologies, and questions relating to fair use, first sale, statutory licenses, and other defenses to infringement.
+We will explore in detail the Digital Millennium Copyright Act, including both the legal framework for the protection of technological protection measures and the safe harbor provisions protecting Internet Service Providers.
+Exploration of these and other issues will include detailed discussion of current legislative and related policy issues, major recent and ongoing litigation in the areas of Internet file sharing, cloud computing, and online video distribution, and new and emerging issues in the music, movie and interactive gaming sectors.
+This advanced course assumes a basic understanding of U.S. copyright law.
+Students should have completed the basic copyright or intellectual property course prior to taking this course.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.